BIOL275-MSUM/eda-NathanSnell1/README.md

 reproduction strategies.
 The penguins of this region show the strategy of completing their clutch.
 A clutch is a ground nest made by these penguins.
 A completed clutch has two eggs in them while an uncompleted clutch would have one or no eggs in the clutch.
-The liklehood of a completed clutch is determined by many variables.
+The likelihood of a completed clutch is determined by many variables.
 However, the variable that will be explored in this experiment is the species of the penguin. in this experiment, I will compare each of the penguin species to the